San Diego–Coronado Bridge

-The San Diego–Coronado Bridge, locally referred to as the Coronado Bridge, is a prestressed concrete/steel girder bridge fixed-link, crossing over San Diego Bay in the United States, linking San Diego with Coronado, California.
-The bridge is signed as part of State Route 75.
+The San Diego–Coronado Bridge, commonly referred to as the Coronado Bridge, is a prestressed concrete/steel girder fixed-link bridge crossing over San Diego Bay, linking San Diego with Coronado, California.
+It is signed as part of State Route 75.

 Description

 Construction

 In 1926, John D. Spreckels recommended that a bridge be built between San Diego and Coronado, but voters dismissed the plan.
 The U.S. Navy initially did not support a bridge that would span San Diego Bay to connect San Diego to Coronado.
-They feared a bridge could be collapsed by attack or an earthquake and trap the ships stationed at Naval Base San Diego.
-In 1935, an officer at the naval air station at North Island argued that if a bridge was built to cross the bay then the Navy would leave San Diego.
+They feared a bridge could collapse due to an attack or an earthquake and trap the ships stationed at Naval Base San Diego.
+In 1935, an officer at the naval air station at North Island argued that if a bridge were built to cross the bay then the Navy would leave San Diego.

 In 1951–52, the Coronado City Council initiated plans for bridge feasibility studies.
 By 1964 the Navy supported a bridge if there was at least 200 ft of clearance for ships which operate out of the nearby Naval Base San Diego to pass underneath it.
-To achieve this clearance with a reasonable grade, the bridge length was increased by taking a curved path, rather than a more direct path to Coronado.
+To achieve this clearance with a reasonable grade, the bridge length was increased by taking a curved path rather than a more direct path to Coronado.
 The clearance would allow an empty oil-fired aircraft carrier to pass beneath it – it is not sufficient for Nimitz-class nuclear aircraft carriers in light load condition.